Monthly Archives: July 2023

 – Confucius

 Social anxiety disorder is culturally identifiable by the persistent fear and avoidance of social interaction and performance situations, which causes us to miss the life experiences that connect us with the world.
-Our recovery goal is the general outcome we mean to achieve.
-The objectives are the actions or measurable steps taken to achieve our goal.

 Situations